hisahi/uncil/docs/API.md

   `Unc_Byte *` to blob data, `void *` to opaque data or `Unc_Value *` to array
   data) is considered invalid and dereferencing it will result in undefined behavior.
+* Every call to `unc_unlock` must be preceded by a lock call.
+Unlocking the same value multiple times for every lock operation is not allowed and results in undefined behavior.

 `void unc_lockthisfunc(Unc_View *w);`
 * Locks the lock associated with the current function.